Top 10 Elton John Album Covers

 # 2 – Elton John

-Simple, yet brilliant.
-A wonderful album and a stunning cover that for many was the first glimpse of one of the greatest musical artists of all time.
+Simple yet brilliant, this is an excellent album with a stunning cover that, for many, was the first glimpse of one of the greatest musical artists of all time.

 # 1 – Captain Fantastic and the Brown Dirt Cowboy

 How many hours did you spend staring at this cover while listening to this brilliant album?
-This was not only Elton John’s greatest album cover, it was one of the greatest album covers ever released in Rock and Roll H where you are going to go outistory.
-Captain Fantastic and the Brown Dirt Cowboy’s album cover was incredibly defined presenting so many of the concepts found in the album songs.
+This was not only Elton John’s greatest album cover; it was one of the greatest album covers ever released in Rock and Roll History.
+Captain Fantastic and the Brown Dirt Cowboy’s album cover was incredibly defined, presenting many of the concepts found in the album songs.
 The packaging that came with this album was extraordinary.
-Two beautiful booklets and a poster that we all wonderfully treasured.
-However, in the end, this is an article based on album covers Captain Fantastic was hands down, the best!
+We all treasured two beautiful booklets and a poster.
+However, in the end, this is an article based on album covers.
+Captain Fantastic was, hands down, the best!

 Top 10 Elton John Compilation and Live Album Covers List